 As of Sept.
-30, 2021, the derivative commodity contracts recorded at fair value totaled 5.2 million megawatt hours (MWh), gross basis, with delivery months extending to September 2023.
+30, 2022, the derivative commodity contracts recorded at fair value totaled 3.0 million megawatt hours (MWh), gross basis, with delivery months extending to September 2023.

-On the Combined Balance Sheets, BPA reports gross fair value amounts of derivative instruments subject to a master netting arrangement, excluding contracts designated as normal purchases or normal sales.
+As of Oct.
+1, 2021, BPA shifted from reporting gross fair value amounts of derivative instruments subject to a master netting arrangement, to reporting net fair value amounts of derivative instrument subject to a master netting arrangement (excluding contracts designated as normal purchases or normal sales), in accordance with ASC 210 and 815.
+Due to the immateriality of the difference between the two allowable reporting methods, BPA adopted the policy change prospectively, and did not adjust prior period comparative derivative amounts.
 (See Note 7, Deferred Charges and Other and Note 11, Deferred Credits and Other.)
 In the event of default or termination, contracts with the same counterparty are offset and net settle through a single payment.
 BPA does not offset cash collateral against recognized derivative instruments with the same counterparty under the master netting arrangements.

-If netted by counterparty, BPA's derivative position would have resulted in assets of \$22.9 million and \$6.4 million, and liabilities of \$65.3 million and \$3.5 million as of Sept.
-30, 2021, and 2020, respectively.
+If reported gross for fiscal year 2022, BPA's derivative position would have resulted in assets of \$56.5 million and liabilities of \$12.1 million as of Sept.
+30, 2022.
+If reported net for fiscal year 2021, BPA's derivative position would have resulted in assets of \$22.9 million and liabilities of \$65.3 million as of Sept.
+30, 2021.
 (See Note 5, Effects of Regulation.)